felixhao28/distributed-job-scheduler/README.md

 ./cli.py add_slave 192.168.1.199 192.168.1.200 192.168.1.201
 ```

 Since you have the full control of the job script, you don't have to use IP addresses.
-However it needs to be unique for each worker.
+However, it needs to be unique for each worker.
 In this case, `--skip_ssh_auth_check` is required to skip the SSH no-password check.

 Note: you cannot interact with your job script in the command line.
 So it is best to [ensure no password is needed to ssh into the worker](https://www.ssh.com/academy/ssh/copy-id).

 ### Add jobs

-A job consists a script name and its arguments.
+A job consists of the script name and its arguments.

 ```bash
 ./cli.py add_job <script> <args1> <args2> ...